netscylla/blog/_posts/2018-09-18-kibana-wazuh-bro.markdown

   if [message] =~ /^#/ {
     drop { }
   }

-  #Now, using the csv filter, we can define the Bro log fields
-  if [type] == "bro-conn_log" {
-    csv {
-      columns => ["ts","uid","id.orig_h","id.orig_p","id.resp_h","id.resp_p","proto","service","duration","orig_bytes","resp_bytes","conn_state","local_orig","missed_bytes","history","orig_pkts","orig_ip_bytes","resp_pkts","resp_ip_bytes","tunnel_parents"]

-      #If you use a custom delimiter, change the following value in between the quotes to your delimiter.
-Otherwise, insert a literal <tab> in between the two quotes on your logstash system, use a text editor like nano that doesn't convert tabs to spaces.
-      separator => "	"
-    }

     #Let's convert our timestamp into the 'ts' field, so we can use Kibana features natively
     date {